 Exclusive Interview with Head Chef at Cyan Brighton

-The new restaurant, Cyan, is due to open later this month.
-The concept and location have all been kept top-secret, with teasers on social media only revealing Cyan to be a new restaurant a few weeks ago.
+The new restaurant, Cyan, opened in November 2019.
 The menu is east-meets-west inspired, with many well-known dishes re-mastered into surprising and exciting new favourites.
 Ahead of the grand opening, we caught up with Head Chef, Kirk Johnson, and found out about his career, the inspiration for Cyan and his top picks from the menu.

 Could you briefly describe where the concept behind Cyan came from?